julianrace/sfh/README.md

 # sfh
 A software-only implementation of the FloatHub protocol.

+**This fork updates SFH to incorporate 1wire sensors for RaspberryPi to monitor things like voltage and atmospheric pressure**

 The FloatHub system provides a means for monitoring marine vessels remotely.
 Although there is a commercial device available to support this functionality, much of the monitoring capability can be achieved purely